Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 MMR (*given IM) is now available combined with Varicella Vaccine (VV) as MMR-V (*given SC) – although MMR-V is not recommended as the first dose of MMR containing vaccine in children <4 years, due to increased risk of fever/febrile convulsions in this setting.

-Recent changes (April 2019) have lowered the recommended age at which infants can receive MMR in special circumstances - from 9 months to 6 months.
+Changes in 2019 lowered the recommended age at which infants can receive MMR in special circumstances - from 9 months to 6 months.
 Infants 6 months and older can receive MMR as post-exposure prophylaxis, or during outbreaks (or for travel to endemic areas).

 10 years and older (born 1966 or later)